Prime Minister of the Yemen Arab Republic

-The prime minister of the Yemen Arab Republic was the head of government of that country in what is now northern Yemen.
+The Prime Minister of the Yemen Arab Republic, also known as the Chairman of the Council of Ministers of the Yemen Arab Republic, was the head of government of that country in what is now northern Yemen.
 The Prime Minister was appointed by the President.
 There were twelve prime ministers of North Yemen.

 List of prime ministers of the Yemen Arab Republic (1962–1990)

 For prime ministers of Yemen after 1990, see Prime Minister of Yemen.